 Universal Enrollment for Robla School District

 The K2C program has aimed to make higher education more accessible by starting college savings early and cultivating an expectation among local youth that higher education is in their future.
 In addition to the initial seed, every Robla kindergarten student can end the year with $175 of savings in a ScholarShare 529 account held in their name.
-We expect these Seed Accounts to have persistent impacts on Robla students as the funds grow.
-In fact, research on programs similar to K2C shows that students with any college savings in their name, like the K2C Seed Accounts, are 3x more likely to enroll in and 4x more likely to complete college.
+These Seed Accounts will have persistent impacts on Robla students as the funds grow.
+Research on programs similar to K2C shows that students with any college savings in their name, like the K2C Seed Accounts, are 3x more likely to enroll in and 4x more likely to complete college.

 Assets and Education Initiative.
 (2013).
 Building Expectations,

 Delivering Results: Asset-Based Financial Aid and the Future of